RomanNum3ral/ubuntu-wordpress/README.md

 # ubuntu-wordpress

 show databases;
-create user "anon"@"%" identified by "kiler";
+create user "wordpresss"@"%" identified by "password";
-grant all privileges on anon.* to "anon"@"%";
+grant all privileges on wordpresss.* to "wordpress"@"%";
 exit